Saif al-Islam Gaddafi: Charity and social affairs

 Gaddafi was the president of the Libyan National Association for Drugs and Narcotics Control (DNAG).
 In 1998, he founded the official charity, the Gaddafi International Foundation for Charity Associations, which intervened in various hostage situations involving Islamic militants and the crisis of the HIV trial in Libya and the resulting European Union-Libyan rapprochement.

 In 2009, both Amnesty International and Human Rights Watch were allowed entry to Libya, via Gaddafi's non-profit organization in order to gather facts about the human rights situation in Libya.
 While AI and HRW reported that there were concerns about the "repressive atmosphere," both felt there were signs of "improvement" and HRW said that one should not "underestimate the importance of the efforts made so far" by Gaddafi in the realm of human rights in Libya.

 In December 2010, Gaddafi announced that his charity foundation "will no longer be involved in promoting human rights and political change in the North African country," and that instead, it "will focus on its 'core charitable mission' of delivering aid and relief to sub-Saharan Africa."

 The board meeting of the foundation was moved from Tripoli to London due to hostilities from hardliners of his father's regime.

 International diplomacy

 Gaddafi was instrumental in negotiations that led to Libya's abandoning a weapons of mass destruction programme in 2002–2003.
 He arranged several important business deals on behalf of the Libyan regime in the period of rapprochement that followed.
-He was viewed as a reformer, and openly criticised the regime:
+He was viewed as a reformer, and openly criticized the regime:

 In 2003, he published a report critical of Libya's record on human rights.

 On 10 December 2004, shortly before a trip by Canadian Prime Minister Paul Martin to Tripoli, in an interview with The Globe and Mail Gaddafi requested a formal apology from the Canadian government, for joining U.S.-led sanctions against Libya after the Lockerbie bombing, and for denying him a student visa to study in Canada in 1997.
 His request was met with incredulity in Canada, and the Canadian government announced that no apology would be forthcoming.